DavidRodriguezSoaresCUI/PyYoloCR/README.md

 I don't really take feature requests, so you may need to do it yourself.
 These are just a few feature ideas for forks.

  * Add support for [ABBYY FineReader](https://pdf.abbyy.com) as alternative OCR engine, because apparently it's a popular (Windows-specific) and viable alternative to `Tesseract`.
- * Add _italics_ detection : originally in YoloCR and scrapped in PyYoloCR.
+ * Add _italics_ detection : originally in `YoloCR` and scrapped in `PyYoloCR`.
+ * Make the code less ugly / bad : I'm an amateur, so it's to be expected.